gciteli-ustravel/website-content-scan/IT-Review-Memo.md

 At a high level, the system:

-1. Reads public XML sitemap files for configured websites
+1. Reads public XML sitemap files for U.S. Travel websites
 2. Identifies the pages listed in those sitemaps
-3. Compares those pages against rows already in SmartSheet
+3. Compares those pages against rows already in the SmartSheet tracker
 4. Adds newly discovered pages to SmartSheet
-5. Updates page metadata such as Last Updated when available
+5. Updates page metadata such as Last Updated or expired pages
-6. Marks rows as expired when pages are no longer found
-7. Publishes a simple dashboard so staff can confirm status and run the process manually when needed
+6. Publishes a simple dashboard so staff can confirm status of the automation and run the process manually when needed

 ## Current Hosting and Ownership Note